-RTÉ is committed to the provision of Access Services across all content and genres.
+RTÉ is committed to the provision of Access Services across a range of content and genres.

 RTÉ is regulated in its delivery of Access Services by The Broadcasting Authority of Ireland (BAI).
 Click here for BAI’s Access Rules 2019.